kapouer/express-dom-pdf/README.md

 ghostscript's 'gs' executable to compress or convert the pdf.

 New in version 1.0:
-- validable pdf/x-3 with custom output ICC profile
+- validable pdf/x-3 with custom output ICC profile, output condition, and output condition identifier
 - filename is automatically built from document title or page uri
 - query parameters are stored in "pdf" object